-After the German surrender the small fortress was used as an internment camp for ethnic Germans.
-The first prisoners arrived on the May 10, 1945.
-On February 29, 1948 the last German prisoners were released and the camp was officially closed.
-Among the interened Germans were on one hand former Nazis like Heinrich Jöckel, the former commander of Terezín and other SS members.
-On the other hand a great group of internees was arrested simply because of their German nationality, among them young boys of 12 years or elderly people.
+After the German surrender, the small fortress was used as an internment camp for ethnic Germans.
+The first prisoners arrived on May 10, 1945.
+On February 29, 1948, the last German prisoners were released, and the camp was officially closed.
+On the one hand, the interned Germans were former Nazis like Heinrich Jöckel, the former commander of Terezín and other SS members.
+On the other hand, a great group of internees was arrested simply because of their German nationality, among them young boys of 12 years or elderly.

-In the first phase of the camp lasting until July 1945 mortality was high due to diseases, malnutrition and incidents of simple outright murder.
-Commander of the camp in that period was Stanislav Franc, who had been a prisoner of the camp under the Nazis since 1944.
-He was guided by a spirit of revenge and tolerated any mistreatment of the prisonsers by the guards.
+In the first phase of the camp, lasting until July 1945, mortality was high due to diseases, malnutrition and incidents of simple outright murder.
+In that period, the Commander of the camp was Stanislav Franc, who had been a prisoner of the camp under the Nazis since 1944.
+He was guided by a spirit of revenge and tolerated any mistreatment of the prisoners by the guards.

-A small exhibition nowadays reminds of the history of Terezín as internment camp for Germans.
+A small exhibition nowadays reminds of the history of Terezín as an internment camp for Germans.

 Lidice is a small village near Prague.
 This place is also connected with the dramatic events of the year 1942.
 In May 1942, the German protector SS-Obergruppenfuhrer R. Heydrich, who established the Terezín Jewish concentration camp, was killed by Czech partisans and the Gestapo started hunting them.
 Although there was insufficient proof of the involvement of Lidice citizens, the Nazis decided to burn the village to the ground.
 The men were shot, the women and children were taken to concentration camps, and a few children were given to German families for re-education.
 You will visit the Memorial of Lidice and a small museum in rose park at the location of the tragedy.